tearflake/symp-intro/docs/symp.md

 Here, we use the hardcoded `stdlib` library of functions to access `add` (adds two numbers), `sub` (subtracts two numbers), and `snd` (returns the second list element) functions.

-Unary numbers consumed and produced by encoder/decoder are of the following notation:
+Unary numbers produced/consumed by encoder/decoder are of the following notation:

 ```
 0 = Z